-The mandate of this Committee is to monitor proposed amendments of the Trademarks Act and Trademark Regulations and any other policy relating to trademarks, and to suggest desirable amendments of the Act and Regulations.
-This Committee is also charged with monitoring developments in trademark law and practice within CIPO and/or WIPO.
-It also monitors international trademark policy issues to identify areas for Canadian policy reform to keep pace with the international Community.
+The mandate of this committee is to monitor proposed amendments of the Trademarks Act and Trademark Regulations and any other policy relating to trademarks, and to suggest desirable amendments of the Act and Regulations.
+This committee is also charged with monitoring developments in trademark law and practice within CIPO and/or WIPO.
+It also monitors international trademark policy issues to identify areas for Canadian policy reform to keep pace with the international community.
+To keep all members informed of developments within the areas of Trademarks, especially those related to interactions with CIPO, the committee will also be responsible for providing quarterly updates to be featured in IPIC's IP Newsbreak and within IPIC's UnscrIPted blog.